Claireyuyan/Thermo-OER/intro.md

 (i) To provide students with a list of questions that can be done in their laptops with the help of some Python packages such as CoolProp, numpy and matplotlib.

-(ii) To reinforce the concepts learnt from e-textbook and to get a better appreciation of how to use digital tools to do perform thermodynamic calculations.
+(ii) To reinforce the concepts learnt from e-textbook and to get a better appreciation of how to use digital tools to perform thermodynamic calculations.

 (iii) To provide a starting point for Thermodynamics courses in other disciplines to adopt a more computational approach for their courses.